NSAA board votes to move entire state baseball tournament to Omaha

 The tournament ran on a four-day format last year because of COVID-19.

-* The four-day format for state track was well received this year, and the NSAA will strongly look at keeping it at four days instead of two at Omaha Burke Stadium.
+* The four-day format for state track was well received this year, and the NSAA will strongly look at making it three or four instead of two at Omaha Burke Stadium.

 Nate Neuhaus, who oversees track for the NSAA, said Dr. Cheryl Logan, who is the Omaha Public Schools superintendent, said OPS would be open to hosting a longer meet.